Uncategorised

 The destruction of Madrid’s churches

-Time was you couldn’t swing a cat, let alone drive through central Madrid without hitting a church or monastery.
+Napoleon comes to town Time was you couldn’t swing a cat, let alone drive through central Madrid without hitting a church or monastery.
 A lack of urban planning meant that the city’s narrow streets were stifled by religious institutions.
 That was until Bonaparte’s troops rolled into town.
-The new ruler, Napoleon’s brother, Joseph, decided to modernize the city and …
+The new ruler, Napoleon’s brother, Joseph, decided to …

 The destruction of Madrid’s churches Read More »